jebriggsy/liberte/README.md

 See [build instructions](http://dee.su/liberte-build) if you want to master a custom Liberté Linux image.
 Liberté can also serve as a robust framework for mastering Gentoo-based LiveUSBs/CDs.
 The build process is fully automated with incremental build support, and is more mature and reliable than most of Gentoo's own outdated [LiveCD tools](http://wolf31o2.org/projects/).
 Gentoo is an extremely flexible distribution for safely generating custom live media from source — for instance, Liberté does not contain Portage, GCC, Perl or Python.

+This fork is a customized version of Liberte updated to the latest stable (3.11.7-r1) hardened kernel.
+It also replaces Epiphany with Firefox, and includes the addons NoScript, RequestPolicy, RefControl, SecretAgent, Disconnect, HTTPS-Everywhere, and AblockPlus with Pop-up blocker.
+It re-enables I2P support, which was removed in version 2013.x and enables the web console so you can view susimail and other I2P goodies.
+GnuPG has been patched to generate 4096 bit keys by default and generate a maximum key size of 8192 bits.
+Lastly, by popular demand, BitCoin support has been added via the thin client Electrum.

+As in the upstream, all network activity (other than Safe-Browser for public Wi-fi login) is routed through TOR or I2P.
+I2P tunnels are routed through TOR to keep your IP safely hidden.

 License: [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html).